joedolson/access-monitor/readme.txt

 	- Create rules UI for whether post publish should be blocked.
 * Create ignore list
 * [Note:] Issues data: will be adding content field
-* Make possible to set API key for entire network on network activated

 = 1.1.7 =

 * Updated headings hierarchy to WP 4.4+ model.
-*
+* Option to set API key for entire network on network activated
+* Bug fix: called a CSS file that did not exist

 = 1.1.6 =